Philippines - Things to Do in Philippines in July

 Kadayawan Festival

-Davao’s week-long harvest celebration floods Roxas Avenue with street dancers in feathered Bagobo costumes and floats stacked with lanzones, durian, and marang.
-Grilled tuna jaw scents drift from makeshift stalls; if you’re lucky you’ll catch the horse-fight reenactment at People’s Park.
+The largest July event in Mindanao, Davao's week-long harvest celebration floods Roxas Avenue with street dancers in feathered Bagobo costumes and floats stacked with lanzones, durian, and marang.
+Grilled tuna jaw scents drift from makeshift stalls.
+If you're lucky you'll catch the horse-fight reenactment at People's Park.

 Late July